scrapy/scrapy/docs/index.rst

     Learn how to find and get rid of memory leaks in your crawler.

 :doc:`topics/images`
-    Download static images associated with your scraped items.
+    Download files and/or images associated with your scraped items.

 :doc:`topics/ubuntu`
     Install latest Scrapy packages easily on Ubuntu